 Dates: July 23–28, 2018 (Monday–Saturday)

-Observe the monumental glass sculptures of Dale Chihuly and explore how forms found in nature can provide an inquiry-based framework for learning and art making.
+Enter a Hawaiian paradise evocative of the landscapes that inspired O’Keeffe and explore how forms found in nature can provide an inquiry-based framework for learning and art making.
 Register

 Administrators seeking additional professional development opportunities for their teachers can select from a menu of half- or full-day customized workshops.
 Prearranged groups of educators can choose from workshop topics such as Connecting Science and the Common Core, S.T.E.M.
 Education and the Living Environment, and more, or suggest their own topic.
 Garden staff will work with educators to customize a program suited to the needs of each group.

 Customized Professional Development Workshops

 These half- or full-day customized programs are available for prearranged groups of educators.
 Choose from the topics below or suggest your own and our staff will work with you to customize a program suited to the needs of your group.

 Fees include all supplies, materials, and entry into the Garden.
 Coffee and tea are provided.

 Call 718.817.8140 to set up a Professional Development Workshop for your school or district educators.